- 1 About this document

 SELECT distinct(host) FROM resources WHERE state='Absent' AND (available_upto < UNIX_TIMESTAMP() OR available_upto = 0)

 Nodes in maintenance are nodes with a Dead state, a OAR maintenance property set to YES, or temporary in a really absent state (see above).

 How to execute jobs within another one ?

-- First a job of the type container must be submitted, for example:
+- First create a job of type container, for example:

 More information in Advanced_OAR#Container_jobs

 It is preferable to use the following options to avoid warnings or errors: